e-aji/code-refactoring/README.md

 # week-1-code-refactoring-challenge

-This task was to ---
+This repository contains a challenge ---

 ## User Story